Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

-Similarly to the case of a zero cosmological constant, the SCCC with $\Lambda > 0$ has also been studied via the Einstein-Maxwell-(real) scalar field model.
-The works \cite{CGNS1, CGNS2, CGNS3} can be compared to \cite{Dafermos_2003}: a characteristic initial value problem was studied, with data on the initial outgoing hypersurface given by the event horizon of a Reissner-Nordstr{\"o}m-de Sitter black hole.
+On the other hand, the SCCC with $\Lambda > 0$ has been rigorously studied via the Einstein-Maxwell-(real) scalar field model in \cite{CGNS1, CGNS2, CGNS3} (compare with \cite{Dafermos_2003}).
 One of the main novelties of this series of papers is a partition of the black hole interior in terms of level sets of the radius function, rather than curves of constant shifts as in \cite{Dafermos_2003, Dafermos_2005_uniqueness} (the latter curves fail to be spacelike when $\Lambda \ne 0$).
 These three works deal with a real scalar field, taken identically zero along the event horizon.
 Conversely, an exponential Price law (both a lower bound and an upper bound) was prescribed in \cite{CGNS4} along the event horizon (compare with \cite{Dafermos_2005_uniqueness}), and generic initial data leading to $C^0$ extensions were constructed.
-Conditions to have either $H^1_{\text{loc}}$ extensions or mass inflation where given in terms of the decay of the scalar field along the event horizon.
+Conditions to have either $H^1_{\text{loc}}$ extensions or mass inflation were given in terms of the decay of the scalar field along the event horizon.

 The work that we present in the next sections is a natural prosecution of \cite{CGNS4} as it replaces the neutral scalar field with a charged one, whose behaviour along the event horizon is dictated by an exponential Price law upper bound.
-Differently from \cite{CGNS4}, however, we are able to prove stability results in the charged case without requiring a Price law lower bound, and we extend, in a way which is expected to be optimal, the set of parameters $s$ and $\rho$ that allow for $H^1_{\text{loc}}$ extensions.
+We extend, in a way which is expected to be optimal, the set of parameters $s$ and $\rho$ that allow for $H^1_{\text{loc}}$ extensions.

-On a more technical level, we stress that the exponential Price law is prescribed as a consequence of the positivity of the cosmological constant.
-On the other hand, our computations show that the sign of $\Lambda$ does not affect the conclusions of this work.\footnote{One could think of prescribing the exponential Price law upper bound \eqref{assumption:expPricelaw}, while considering $\Lambda \le 0$.
-The results of this paper still hold under this assumptions.}

-We also mention the numerical works \cite{QNMandSCCC, SCCCstill_subtle}, which inspected the effects of \textit{linear} scalar perturbations on sub-extremal Reissner-Nordstr{\"o}m-de Sitter black holes.
-For a charged scalar field, numerical evolutions suggest that there exist values for the scalar field charge and the final black hole charge for which the (Christodoulou-Chru{\'s}ciel) SCCC is violated at the linear level.
-A different outcome was found in the Kerr-de Sitter case \cite{DiasReallSantos}, where numerical results showed that $H^1_{\text{loc}}$ SCCC is respected in the linear setting.
-An extension of these results to regions of the Kerr-Newman family was presented in \cite{CasalsMarinho}.
+Again, the problem is related with stability results of black hole exteriors: see \cite{Hintz} for the non-linear stability of slowly rotating Kerr-Newman-de Sitter black holes.